 - Household chemicals such as dry cleaning chemicals in clothes, mothballs, rug-cleaning products, paints, solvents, stain removers, air fresheners, window washing compounds.

-- Pesticides residue on cottons and woolens; residues from exterminators.
+- Pesticides residue on cotton and woolens; residues from exterminators.

 - Epoxy adhesives on plastics, electronic equipment (TVs, microwaves,) which release gases when heated up.